Delayed Hopf bifurcation and control of a ferrofluid interface via a time-dependent magnetic field

 A striking feature of pattern formation in confined ferrofluids, especially near the critical point of linear instability, is the apparent low dimensionality of the dynamics.
-This feature allows for a description of the complex dynamics of fluid flows (typically, infinite-dimensional) as a finite-dimensional system of ordinary differential equations (ODEs) that reveals the stable and unstable invariant objects in the phase space (\textit{e.g.}, steady states and periodic orbits).
-Canonical examples can be traced back to the low-dimensional models of turbulence by \citet{hopf1948} and of atmospheric convection by \citet{lorenz1963}.
-In a Hele-Shew cell, complex behaviors of bubble evolution including symmetry breaking, bistability, and non-trivial transients, were reported by \citet{FTHJ18}, and subsequently investigated theoretically by \citet{KTLJH19} using a weakly nonlinear analysis in the physical domain, where unstable periodic orbits were found to be edge states.
-Weakly nonlinear analysis can also be applied in the Fourier domain, where a perturbative, second-order mode-coupling analysis was employed to study the pattern-forming dynamics in a Hele-Shaw cell under injection \cite{MW98}, and then followed by extensive analytical studies different control strategies (see, \textit{e.g.}, \cite{MO04,LM16,ALM18}).
-This approach was used to identify the stationary shape~\cite{LM16} and traveling-wave profile~\cite{YC21} of a ferrofluid interface in a Hele-Shaw cell from a finite-dimensional system of ODEs, which is more computationally efficient than solving the Hele-Shaw equations along with the nonlinear interfacial conditions.
+This observation allows for a description of the complex dynamics of the fluid flow (in principle, infinite-dimensional) as a finite-dimensional system of ordinary differential equations (ODEs).
+The system of ODEs easily reveals the stable and unstable invariant objects in the phase space, such as steady states and periodic orbits.
+Canonical examples of such reductions can be traced back to the low-dimensional models of turbulence by \citet{hopf1948} and of atmospheric convection by \citet{lorenz1963}.
+In a Hele-Shew cell, complex behaviors of bubble evolution including symmetry breaking, bistability, and non-trivial transients, were reported by \citet{FTHJ18}.
+These dynamics were subsequently investigated theoretically by \citet{KTLJH19}, using a weakly nonlinear analysis in the physical domain, finding that unstable periodic orbits are edge states.
+Weakly nonlinear analysis can also be applied in the Fourier domain.
+Such a perturbative, second-order mode-coupling analysis was employed to study the pattern-forming dynamics in a Hele-Shaw cell with fluid injection \cite{MW98}, and then followed by extensive analytical studies of different control strategies (see, \textit{e.g.}, \cite{MO04,LM16,ALM18}).
+The Fourier-domain weakly nonlinear approach was used to identify the stationary shape~\cite{LM16} and traveling-wave profile~\cite{YC21} of a ferrofluid interface in a Hele-Shaw cell from a finite-dimensional system of ODEs, which is more computationally efficient than solving the Hele-Shaw equations along with the nonlinear interfacial conditions.
 However, a complete characterization of the dynamics (\textit{i.e.} the stability of the orbits, and the type of the bifurcation) is lacking for these coherent structures.